xeniaqian94/Figure-captioning-corpus-analysis/README.md

 # Figure Captioning Corpus Analysis
-The repository for the paper "A Formative Study on Designing Accurate and Natural FigureCaptioning Systems".
+The repository for the paper "A Formative Study on Designing Accurate and Natural Figure Captioning Systems".

 # Table of Contents
  * Repository Structure